Zoomed Image

 Status Codes

-Warning: The "Disposed" status is typically set automatically by the disposal process (see Disposal).
-Manually changing an asset's status to "Disposed" does not create the financial transactions that a proper disposal would — always use the disposal workflow for financial accuracy.
+Warning: A "Disposed"-type status is typically set automatically by the disposal process (see Disposal).
+Manually changing an asset's status does not create the financial transactions that a proper disposal would - always use the disposal workflow for financial accuracy.

 Location Hierarchy

-Locations can be organised into a hierarchy that reflects your physical site structure.
-Navigate to Classification > Location Hierarchy to manage them:
+Locations can be organised into a hierarchy that reflects your physical site structure - for example a site with multiple floors.
+Click Classification > Location Hierarchy to open the Lookup Location window and manage them:

 Locations are used for: